gnosis/dex-research/dFusion/dFusionSpec.md

 	// update of orderHashSha
 	for(i=0;i<orders.length;i++){
+		if( "check signature of order"){
+			// hash order without signature
 			orderHashSha = Kecca256( orderHashSha, order[i])
 		}
 	}
+}
 ```
-This function will simply update an orderHashSha variable, which is encoding all orders.
+This function will simply update an orderHashSha variable, which is encoding all orders with a valid signature.
 This function is callable by any party.
 However, it is expected that “decentralized operators” accept orders from users, bundles them and then include them all together into the function.
 Notice that the orders are only sent over as transaction payload, but will not be “stored” in the EVM.

-### Transition function from sha to Pederson hashes & order validation
+### Transition function from sha to Pederson hashes

 In the first step, the orders are hashed together using sha.
 This makes sense as sha is very cheap on the evm.
 However, sha is very “expensive” in snarks and hence we are forced to recalculate the hashes in Pederson hashes.